voidreapercmxcix/job-planner/README.md

 | `manifest.json` | Tells the phone how to install it as an app |
 | `icon.svg` | Home-screen icon |

+## Known issues

+There is a small bug where the vehicle details will fill in the first address fields, i am working on a fix but for now just delete that smmall bit

 ## Roadmap

 - Native Android build with real alarms, so reminders don't depend on the calendar